tbgolfer86/Note-Taker/README.md

 # Note-Taker

   ## Description
-  This is a note taker application that can be used to write, save, and edit notes.
+  This is a note taker application that can be used to write and save notes.
 This application uses an Express.js back end and saves and retrieves note data from a JSON file.

 ---